han18/Frontend/README.md

 HowEdible is a recipe search app that contains recipes from all over the world with images and cooking instructions.

+## future implementations of this project

+Convert the app into a food social network where people who are passionate about cooking can create channels and upload short videos of their recipes.

 ## List of installed dependencies

 react-router-dom,